 Magefan Blog Comments

-- Specify the default Number of Replies to these comments to display.
+2. Specify the default Number of Replies to display.

 If you choose to Enable Email Notifications some additional options will appear.
-According to it, the customer will receive the email notifications about a reply to his/her comment or other comments on the post he/she commented on.
-Note: this option is available only for Blog Extra users.
+According to it, the customer will receive email notifications about a reply to their comment or other comments on the post they commented on.

-The other option that is available for you to choose when configuring Magefan Blog Comments is Admin Email Notification.
+The other option available for you to choose in Magefan Blog Comments is Admin Email Notification.
 It defines whether the admin receives a notification about the new blog comment to his email.